 Addiction is a Brain Disease

 The national institute on drug abuse has stated that people become an addict for some various reasons.
-Examples of which is, to feel good, relieve stress, tension, and mostly, could be peer pressure.
+Examples of which are, to feel good, relieve stress, tension, and mostly, could be peer pressure.
 It becomes difficult to stop it, no matter an attempt to quit.
-From the public policy statement, addiction is inability from abstinence.
+From the public policy statement, addiction is the inability to abstain.

 According to ASAM (American Society of Addiction Medicine), addiction is not a choice but a manifestation of a disease.
 However, making an excellent choice is essential to get help from specialists.

 Olathe Kansas Rehab

 The cause of addiction has been a controversial question among practitioners.
 Some of which historically stems from physical, mental, circumstantial and emotional factors.
 Some of which are poverty, mental illness, sociability, cultural factor, and family genes.